 Support and Shop the Local Farmers Markets

-Most Lansing farmer’s markets end their seasons in October and November making this a very fun fall activity plus, a great way to support local.
+Most Lansing farmers markets don’t end their seasons until October or November, making this a very fun fall activity plus, a great way to support local.
 Many include orchards and farms selling lovely fall produce.